bitwiseviews/bitwiseviews/index.md

 # About

 Software Projects, Documentation, Analyses that are **minimal**, **concise** but **comprehensive**.
-- Minimal for clarity, usability, ease of understanding.
+- Minimal with respect to technology stack.
-- Concise in explanations where required.
+- Concise in explanations, understanding where applicable.
-- Comprehensive for coverage of all aspects a tool, documentation or analysis addresses.
+- Comprehensive to cover various aspects of a tool, documentation or analysis.

 Primary focus is on Software Tools for Web Development.

-In particular, focus will be on using only html5, css, vanillah JS languages as much as possible.
+In particular, focus will be on using only html5, css, vanillah JS as much as possible.

 ## Ikonizer

-Manipulating svg sprites for creating icons
+Manages svg sprites for customizing / creating icon sets ...

 - See [Ikonizer](https://bitwiseviews.github.io/ikonizer)
 - Start [spriteEditor](https://bitwiseviews.github.io/ikonizer/spriteEditor.html)